-How much does it cost to adopt a pet?

-Version 5

 How much does it cost to adopt a horse?

-- Fees are based on the training level of the equine.
+Adoption fees range from $100 to $1,000 and are based on the training level of the equine.

 What is a working cat?